Fast and Robust Diffusion Posterior Sampling for MR Image Reconstruction Using the Preconditioned Unadjusted Langevin Algorithm: Introduction

+In addition, we show that our method yields faster convergence compared to the annealed likelihood \cite{Jalal_NIPS_2021} and DPS \cite{Chung_Elev.Int.Conf.Learn.Represent._2023} approach.
+In particular, this affects non-Cartesian sampling, where the highly non-uniform sampling of k-space leads to a high condition number of the SENSE model and, hence, to slow convergence.
+This is issue is partially addressed by the Decomposed Diffusion Sampler (DDS) \cite{Chung_ICLR_2024}, which performs sampling efficiently in Krylow subspaces, but introduces a new hyperparameter for the relative weighting of the likelihood and prior.

-We tested the proposed method on both Cartesian and non-Cartesian radial brain data, showing consistently better reconstruction quality and lower computation time compared to annealing without any need for parameter tuning.
+We tested the proposed method on both Cartesian and non-Cartesian radial brain data, showing consistently better reconstruction quality and lower computation time compared to annealing and DPS without any need for parameter tuning.